wazuh/wazuh-documentation/source/amazon/services/kms.rst

 AWS Key Management Service
 ==========================

-`AWS Key Management Service <https://aws.amazon.com/kms/>`_ (KMS) makes it easy for you to create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
-AWS KMS is a secure and resilient service that uses FIPS 140-2 validated hardware security modules to protect your keys.
-AWS KMS is integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.
+`AWS Key Management Service <https://aws.amazon.com/kms/>`_ (KMS) makes it easy for users to create and manage keys and control the use of encryption across a wide range of AWS services and in their applications.
+AWS KMS is a secure and resilient service that uses FIPS 140-2 validated hardware security modules to protect their keys.
+AWS KMS is integrated with AWS CloudTrail to provide users with logs of all key usage to help meet their regulatory and compliance needs.

 Amazon configuration
 --------------------